Flexential Adds 100 KSF to OR Facility

 - Dec 14, 2017

-Peak 10 + ViaWest has begun construction work on a 114,700-square-foot expansion of its Hillsboro, Ore. facility, that will feature a completely new building, adjacent to the existing one.
+Flexential (formerly Peak 10 + ViaWest) has begun construction work on a 114,700-square-foot expansion of its Hillsboro, Ore. facility, that will feature a completely new building, adjacent to the existing one.
 The Brookwood data center will total approximately 220,000 square feet of raised floor space once it is completed.

 The facility is located at 5737 N.E.
 Huffman St. It offers tenants 18,000 kVA capacity with fault-redundant UPS, private suites and cages in half and full cabinet configurations, 6,000 tons of fault-tolerant cooling capacity, anti-static raised flooring, as well as monitored security cameras and an intercom system, with biometric authentication and a six-zone security access.